Prudence Bushnell

-Prudence Bushnell (born 1946) is an American diplomat who served as the United States Ambassador to Kenya and as United States Ambassador to Guatemala.
+Prudence Bushnell (born 1946) is an American diplomat who served as the United States Ambassador to Kenya from 1996 to 1999 and as United States Ambassador to Guatemala from 1999 to 2002.

 Early life and education

 Bushnell was born in Washington D.C. in 1946.
 Her father was a career member of the United States Foreign Service and as a result of her family's travels, she grew up in Iran, Germany, France and Pakistan.
 After obtaining a Bachelor's Degree from the University of Maryland, Bushnell received a graduate degree from Russell Sage College in Troy, New York.

 Career

 Following graduation, Bushnell went to work as a management consultant in Texas.
 She joined the foreign service in 1981 as an administrative track officer, with her first assignment being in Bombay, India.
 She then served as Deputy Chief of Mission under Ambassador George Moose at the U.S. Embassy in Dakar, Senegal.